 Structure and Arrangement

 Knowing the fundamentals of structure and arrangement is vital to transforming a simple musical concept into a complete song.
-Due to its standardized format, electronic music makes it manageable to grasp the fundamentals.
+Due to its standardized format, electronic makes it manageable to grasp the fundamentals.

 Here are good bits of advice about structure that you can use: